internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 * In case of roll-over scheme "current + issuer", the use of the root certificate is preferred because in some contexts ([PKIoverheid](https://en.wikipedia.org/wiki/PKIoverheid)) this makes it easier to switch supplier / certificate without impacting DANE.
 (Remember [DigiNotar](https://en.wikipedia.org/wiki/DigiNotar)).
 * Roll-over scheme "current + next" gives less flexibility but the highest form of certainty, because of "tight pinning".
 * Implement monitoring of your DANE records to be able to detect problems as soon as possible.
 * Make sure your implementation supports the usage of a CNAME in your MX record.
-There are some inconsistencies between multiple RFC's.
+There are some inconsistencies between multiple RFCs.
 According to [RFC 2181](https://tools.ietf.org/html/rfc2181#section-10.3) a CNAME in MX records is not allowed, while [RFC 7671](https://tools.ietf.org/html/rfc7671#section-7) and [RFC 5321](https://tools.ietf.org/html/rfc5321#section-5.1) imply that the usage of a CNAME in MX records is allowed.
 * Using Server Name Indication (SNI) in an e-mail environment (for matching the certificate offered by a recieving e-mail server) is only usefull when DANE and DNSSEC are used.
 DNSSEC to perform a reliable MX lookup and DANE to verify the authenticity of the certificate.
 Sending e-mail servers (the TLS client) usually don't use SNI, because some receiving e-mail servers (the TLS server) cannot handle this; in some cases the setting up of a TLS connection fails.
 For more information see [RFC 7672 section 8.1](https://tools.ietf.org/html/rfc7672#section-8.1) and [this blogpost by Filippo Valsorda](https://blog.filippo.io/the-sad-state-of-smtp-encryption/).
 * Make sure you keep an eye on the logs of your sending mail server to see what domains fail DANE verification.
 * Some software allows for a test mode.
 This means that DANE verification is done and logged but there’s no consequence for delivery if DANE verification fails.
 * Manually verify a mail server's certificate with the following commands:
   * get the DANE record: `dig tlsa _25._tcp.mail.example.nl`
   * verify certificate against TLSA record `openssl s_client -starttls smtp -connect mail.example.nl:25 -dane_tlsa_domain "mail.example.nl" -dane_tlsa_rrdata "3 1 1 29c8601cb562d00aa7190003b5c17e61a93dcbed3f61fd2f86bd35fbb461d084"`.
 * Check if DANE TLSA records (_25._tcp.mail.example.nl) are properly DNSSEC signed.
 A regularly occuring mistake is the presence of "proof of non-existence" (NSEC3) for the ancestor domain (_tcp.mail.example.nl).
-If this happens then resolvers that use qname minimization (like the resolver used by [Internet.nl](https://internet.nl)) think that _25._tcp.mail.example.nl does not exists since _tcp.mail.example.nl does not exists.
+If this happens then resolvers that use qname minimization (like the resolver used by [Internet.nl](https://internet.nl)) think that _25._tcp.mail.example.nl does not exist since _tcp.mail.example.nl does not exists.
 Therefore the resolver can't get the TLSA record which makes DANE fail.
   * Check your DNSSEC implementation on [DNSViz](https://dnsviz.net/).
 Enter "_25._tcp.mail.example.nl".
   * You can also manually check for this error. `dig _25._tcp.mail.example.nl tlsa +dnssec` results in a NOERROR response, while `dig _tcp.mail.example.nl tlsa +dnssec` results in a NXDOMAIN response.